boots-edu/textbook/source/text/2-loops/arrays.md

 ## Merging Arrays

-There are a number of ways to merge arrays in typescript, but one of the simplest is to use the **_spread_** operator (three dots `...`).
+There are a number of ways to merge arrays in TypeScript, but one of the simplest is to use the **_spread_** operator (three dots `...`).
 The spread operator extracts the elements of the array.
 This allows the elements to be combined into a new array.

 ```typescript
 let fruits: string[] = ["apple", "banana", "orange"];